On little sleep, Israel's Peres persevered in peace, politics

 "Now it's your turn," Rabin told him.
 It was "as though we are going to commit something of a terrible nature," Peres told me with a broad smile.

-Nearly as surprising as the accord itself was the fact the grey-haired Peres and Rabin, rivals for decades, had made peace with each other.
+Nearly as surprising as the accord itself was the fact the gray-haired Peres and Rabin, rivals for decades, had made peace with each other.

 A NEGOTIATING CHALLENGE